More than 70 WTO members agree to start talks on e-commerce regulations

 He added that Singapore was seen as "a place where we are getting things done and not deliberating on a conceptual level, but actually translating (things) into specific policies and implementing them".

-Mr Iswaran said Singapore was able to occupy a space in the global arena because it granted the country the ability to create more opportunities for the country's businesses and its people.
+Mr Iswaran said Singapore's ability to occupy a space in the global arena allows it to create more opportunities for its businesses and people.

 “Ultimately, Singapore survives and thrives in having global connectivity and the opportunity to work with the global community.